jabadymandry/github-flow/03-Back-end/02-Twitter-API/README.md

 <br />

-✨ Congrats! you juse implemented the `Tweet` class using TDD.
+✨ Congrats!
+You just implemented the `Tweet` class using TDD.

 ### Repository